 The crop collections include a total of over 23.000 different genetic samples of more than 30 crops.
 For instance, the lettuce collection consists of almost 2.500 samples of cultivated lettuce and its wild relatives.

 The animal collections consist of 330.000 samples of over 50 different varieties of cattle, pig, poultry, horse, goat, sheep, rabbit and dog.

-Finally, CGN closely collaborates with the State Forest Service in maintaining, monitoring, sampling and documenting living ex situ collections of trees, consisting of more than 3500 accessions of 50 species collected from 400 locations across the country.
+CGN closely collaborates with the State Forest Service in maintaining, monitoring, sampling and documenting living ex situ collections of trees, consisting of more than 5.000 accessions of about 100 species collected across the country.

 Gathering information about the material in the collection and making this information available via internet is an important priority, for which appearance and properties such as molecular-genetic characteristics are analysed.
 There is an extensive part on this website about approach and material covering the part of the programme aimed at the conservation of plant material.

 CGN acts under a mandate of the Dutch government in close cooperation with breeding companies and an international network of genebanks.